westc/amazon-chime-sdk-js/demos/browser/README.md

 * `meeting` - incorporates all functionality into a videoconferencing application with a Bootstrap user interface
 * `meetingV2` (default) - A similar demo app to `meeting` with content share functionality
+* `meetingReadinessChecker` - Meetings readiness checker app help developers ensure that end-users can join Amazon Chime SDK meetings from their devices

 To run a specific demo application use: